Bharath7893/BusinessLandingPage-P12/README.md

 Webpage built using HTML &amp; CSS without any frameworks.

 ## While building this page--Learnt:
-- How to fix an image at the bottom of the page one using positioning.
-- Learned about positions: absolute, relative and fixed.
+- Learned about containers and positioning images.

 ## Time taken for completion:
-### 8 hours
+### 10 hours

 ## 💻 Tech Stack Used :